 The Islands of the Saronic Gulf

-Various towns and villages are scattered throughout Lefkada and make a nice base for exploring the wider region.
+Various towns and villages are scattered throughout Lefkada.
+They make a nice base for exploring the wider region.
 Nidri Lefkada and Agios Nikitas Lefkada are two lovely seaside towns to consider.

 Zakynthos (Zante) is one of the most popular summer getaway destinations in Greece.
-While the island has become almost synonymous for its large resorts and package holidays, there is a lot more to Zakynthos than initially meets the eye.
+The island has become almost synonymous with large resorts and package holidays.
+However, there is a lot more to Zakynthos than initially meets the eye.

-Once you travel away from the touristic southern part of the island, you are greeted with traditional rural villages, dense forests, rugged wilderness, and breathtaking coastlines where jagged limestone cliffs meet clear turquoise waters.
+Once you travel away from the touristic southern part of the island, you are greeted with traditional rural villages, dense forests, rugged wilderness, and breathtaking coastlines.
+Here, jagged limestone cliffs meet clear turquoise waters.

 A popular day trip from Athens is to visit the ruins of Ancient Olympia.
 Equally mesmerising is the ancient village of Monemvasia, the undisturbed beauty of The Mani, and the rewarding Menalon hiking trail.